Mike96Angelo/cmd-args/README.md

   -o, --output-file[=ARG]  Specifies location to write the output file.
 If not set the output will go to stdout.

 ARGUMENTS:
-  input-files=ARG*  List of input files to be used.
+  input-files=ARG+  List of input files to be used.

 ```